opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/snapshots/searchable_snapshot.md

 ## Configuring a node to use searchable snapshots

-To configure the searchable snapshots feature, create a node in your opensearch.yml file and define the node role as `search`.
-Optionally, also configure the `cache.size` property for the node.
+To configure the searchable snapshots feature, create a node in your `opensearch.yml file` and define the node role as `search`.
+Optionally, you can also configure the `cache.size` property for the node.

 A `search` node reserves storage for the cache for performing searchable snapshot queries.
 In case of a dedicated search node (where the node exclusively has the `search` role), this value defaults to a fixed percentage of available storage.
 In other cases, the value needs to be configured by the user.